Dimitrov Cancels ‘Pity Party'

 Editor's Note: This story was originally published on 2 September.
-The Bulgarian is into the US Open semi-finals.
+The Bulgarian is into the Rolex Paris Masters semi-finals.

 Everybody goes through tough times.
 But it’s not those difficulties that define you; it’s how you respond to them.
 And Buglarian Grigor Dimitrov has faced his adversity and surged out the other side at this US Open.